Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Discussion

 \subsection{Physical interpretation of the ordering $t_k<t_\varepsilon<t_\Pi$}

-The central finding of this study is that, for a broad class of freely decaying flows at moderate-to-low viscosity (including all baseline cases at $\nu=10^{-3}$ and the low-viscosity TGV run at $\nu=2.5\times 10^{-4}$), the time $t_k$ at which the peak scale of the curvature-weighted spectrum $|\curl\bfw|^2(k)=k^4\E(k)$ attains its maximum precedes the dissipation peak time $t_\varepsilon$, and $t_\varepsilon$ precedes the flux-related characteristic time $t_\Pi$, i.e., $t_k<t_\varepsilon<t_\Pi$.
-The additional high-viscosity TGV run at $\nu=10^{-2}$ (Sec.~\ref{subsec:results_viscosity}) provides a counterexample in which $t_\varepsilon<t_k$, highlighting that the ordering is a high-Reynolds-number feature rather than a kinematic identity.
+The central finding of this study is that, for a broad class of freely decaying flows with sufficient Reynolds number and scale separation (including all baseline cases at $\nu=10^{-3}$ and the low-viscosity TGV run at $\nu=2.5\times 10^{-4}$), the time $t_k$ at which the peak scale of the curvature-weighted spectrum $\Cfour(k,t)$ attains its maximum precedes the dissipation peak time $t_\varepsilon$, and $t_\varepsilon$ precedes the flux-related characteristic time $t_\Pi$, i.e., $t_k<t_\varepsilon<t_\Pi$.
+The additional high-viscosity TGV run at $\nu=10^{-2}$ (Sec.~\ref{subsec:results_viscosity}) provides a counterexample in which $t_\varepsilon<t_k$, highlighting that the ordering is a finite-Reynolds-number/scale-separation feature rather than a kinematic identity.

 Here we discuss a physical interpretation of this ordering in the context of non-stationary cascade development.